Use Arbor’s Summative Tracking to record assessment results at key points throughout the year to measure student's overall knowledge and progress.

 Please note: If decide you no longer want to use strands in this assessment at this point in the process, clicking the bin icon on all the strands and clicking Save will not be effective.
 Instead, please use the Back buttons to navigate back to step 1 and untick the strands box.

-Once you have completed your strand setup, click Next.
+Once you have completed your setup, click Next.

 Step 4 is then to review your settings.
 Once happy, click Complete setup.

 You have now created the Assessment!
-The next step is to add the assessment to your assessment policy for the school year.
+The next step is to add the assessment to your Annual Policy for the school year.

-Go to Students > Assessments > Assessment Policy > Assessable Courses.
+Go to Students > Assessments > Annual Policy > Assessable Courses.

 Check the correct course that the summative assessment is a component of has been set up to be assessed this academic year.
 You can edit this list by clicking the green Bulk Set Assessable Course Button, and ticking or unticking the courses.
 This determines what assessments appear on the Manage Assessments page.

-Once you have defined your Assessment Framework, you will be able to create your Assessment Policy for the academic year.
-Assessment Policy includes all aspects of assessments that are specific to an academic year, such as which assessments students are taking and Data Collection dates.
-In this section, you can also manage your available assessment periods, assessable courses, curriculum expectations, and schoolwide targets for the year.
+Once you have defined your Assessment Framework, you will be able to create your Annual Policy for the academic year.
+The Annual Policy includes all aspects of assessments that are specific to an academic year, such as which assessments students are taking and Data Collection dates.

-Go to Students > Assessments > Assessment Policy > Manage Assessments to complete all set up of your assessments for the academic year.
+Go to Students > Assessments > Annual Policy > Manage Assessments to complete all set up of your assessments for the academic year.

 To add new assessments to your policy, click the Add assessment to year policy button.
 You can then select an Assessment type, and select which assessments to add to your policy.
 Then click Next.